MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### Region

-The region of the world to display a map for.
+Specifies the region of the world to display a map for.
 Different regions of the world have different views of the world including borders and contested regions.
-Example values: "us", "ca", "fr".
+Example values: `"us"`, `"ca"`, `"fr"`.

 **Android**